DallanQ/dominion/Manual.md

 Players take turns.
 Each turn has three phases: Action, then Buy, then Clean-up, which you can remember as ABC.
 In the Action phase, you can play one Action card from your hand; in the Buy phase, you can play any number of Treasure cards and then buy one card to add to your deck; and in Clean-up you sweep up all of your cards from play and from your hand and discard them, then draw a new hand of 5 cards, shuffling as needed.

-The game ends after 3 piles are empty or the Province pile is empty; then players count up the (icon of a Heater Shield) of their cards, and the player with the most (icon of a Heater Shield) wins.
+The game ends after 3 piles are empty or the Province pile is empty; then players count up the (icon of a Shield) of their cards, and the player with the most (icon of a Shield) wins.

 ## Action Phase (page 4)